aa29zzjj/Project3/README.md

 2. The code is well documented: 5 points.
 3. The analysis in the main routine is detailed and clear: 5 Points.
 4. The code illustrates separation of concerns and good style: 5 points.
-5. The single PDF file includes a labelled screen scrape of the execution and labelled Java source code.
-5 Points
+5. The single PDF file includes sections correctly labelled: 5 Points.

 ### Task 1